Africa's sports bars, TV shacks step up security for World Cup

 It is a attitude that has helped Kyadondo bounce back from the assault.
 But a spate of more recent attacks has highlighted the vulnerability of thousands of much less substantial venues were African crowds will gather to cheer on this year's contest.

-Makeshift structures with televisions set up in back allies, public squares and open-sided shacks, the viewing centres scattered across towns and villages would stretch even the best-equipped security force trying to protect them.
+Makeshift structures with televisions set up in back allies, public squares and open-sided shacks, the viewing centers scattered across towns and villages would stretch even the best-equipped security force trying to protect them.

 "Attacks targeting screening venues have already started ahead of the World Cup ... and are likely to continue even after the final on 13 July," IHS Country Risk analyst Robert Besseling wrote in a report issued on Monday.